Azpilicueta: Chelsea must be perfect to beat Barcelona

 But after Azpilicueta's defensive colleague Andreas Christensen gave the ball away deep in his own half, Andres Iniesta set up Lionel Messi for a crucial away goal.

-With Gary Cahill on the bench, Azpilicueta wore the captain's armband against Barca and the Spain international wants a flawless display from his side for the second leg on March 14.
+With Gary Cahill on the bench, Azpilicueta wore the captain's armband against Barca and the Spain international wants a flawless display from his side for March 14's second leg.

 "The away goal obviously gives them a small advantage because with a 0-0 they go through, but it is what it is," Azpilicueta told Chelsea's website.